healthinsurancehkt/java-template-service/README.md

 # Getting Started

 * Replace all occurrences of `java-template-service` with `your-service-name`. `tip:` `CTRL + SHIFT + R` (Windows and Linux) | `Command + SHIFT + R` (Mac)
+* Rename your package to something meaningful to your service. (if you're creating a fibonacci service, you can name `ca.levio.fibonacci`)
+* Remove classes and tests you won't use
 * Follow the steps at  to [CLOUD_DEPLOY](CLOUD_DEPLOY.md) make the first deployment of your application.
 * << Only >> If you're wearing the devOps hat and want to create the cloud environment from scratch, follow  [CLOUD_CONFIG](CLOUD_CONFIG.md) !